 Lemon juice is a good source of Vitamin C, which is great for the skin.
 The Vitamin C content of lemon juice can enhance the texture of your skin.
-If you drink lemon juice regularly, your skin will be radiant, just like your little ones.
+If you drink lemon juice regularly, your skin will be radiant, just like your baby’s skin.

 Drinking lemon juice daily can assist in digestion and nutrient absorption.
-It can also help flush out toxins from your body.
-It can also eliminate toxins that may be present in the milk and ensure that your baby receives healthy and pure milk.
+It can help flush out toxins from your body.
+It can even eliminate toxins that may be present in the milk and ensure that your baby receives healthy and pure milk.

 Lemon water can help regulate blood pressure during breastfeeding.
 The high potassium content of lemon juice can keep you calm.
 It can also provide relief from nausea and dizziness.

-If you’re experiencing a sore throat during the breastfeeding period, then you can add a teaspoon of lemon juice to a glass of warm water, mix it well and drink for quick relief.
+If you have a sore throat during the breastfeeding period, then you can add a teaspoon of lemon juice to a glass of warm water, mix it well and drink for quick relief.
 Lemons are a great source of Vitamin C, which is essential for a healthy immune system.
 Drinking lemon water can strengthen your immune system and help your body fight infections.

 The best agent to purify your blood is lemon water.
 If you’re lactating, lemon juice will aid in purifying your blood and keeping it free of any infections.

 8. Lowers the Risk of Breast Cancer